Privacy Policy

 • Account Information: Retained during active subscription and for 3 years after termination, or longer if required

-• Account Settings and Legal Templates: Retained during active subscription and for 7 years after termination for compliance and legal purposes
+• Legal Templates: Exchange agreements, disclosure forms, and compliance templates retained during active subscription and for 7 years after termination for compliance and legal purposes

 • Usage Logs: Retained for 12-24 months unless required longer for security, legal, or business purposes